What's the Difference Between Traditional & Online Colleges?

 Online College and Traditional College Defined

 An online college is a school that allows students to earn a degree over the Internet without actually attending a physical campus classroom.
-A traditional college, on the other hand, is one in which students are expected to attend an actual physical classroom and interact with each other in person.
+A traditional college, on the other hand, is one in which students are expected to attend physical classroom sessions and interact with each other in person.
 Admissions requirements are usually similar for both types of college.
 Both usually offer degrees at all levels, from 2-year associate's degrees to advanced doctoral degrees.

 Differences Between Online Colleges and Traditional Colleges